midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 2. (optional) fallible Zswap offer
 3. (optional) list of contract calls and deploys

 Zswap offer is an atomically applicable, balanced, sorted set of inputs, outputs and transients.
+It also tracks token imbalances, because finalized offer does not contain information about coins values.
 The split into guaranteed and fallible offers is related to contracts and paying fees - guaranteed offer is applied first and needs to succeed for transaction to succeed at all, this offer needs to cover transaction fees.
 Then fallible offer is applied, which may fail, or may succeed, together with contract part.
 Because Midnight Node might include in a block transaction, which failed execution, there are 3 possible statuses to derive:
 - success - in which case all present components of transaction were successfully applied by ledger
 - partial success - when only guaranteed offer was successfully applied
 - failure - when even the guaranteed offer failed

+Offer input represents a coin spent in a transaction.
+It contains:
+- coin nullififer
+- value commitment
+- root of a coin commitment tree expected to be a result of a merkle proof
+- zero-knowledge spend proof
+- optionally, contract address, if contract is providing the input.

+Offer output represents coin received in a transaction.
+It contains:
+- coin commitment
+- value commitment
+- zero knowledge creation proof
+- optionally, coin ciphertext
+- optionally, contract address, if coin is meant to be received by a contract

-Transients are an extension needed for contract execution - they are intermediate coins created and spent within transaction.
+Transients are an extension needed for contract execution - they are intermediate coins created and spent within a single transaction.
 They allow contracts to correctly witness coin reception and spend in all situations, especially ones, where contract needs to e.g. merge existing coins with freshly received ones.
+They also allow to transfer token in the same transaction it was received.
+For that reason they share many of properties of both inputs and outputs, which are:
+- coin nullifier
+- coin commitment
+- input value commitment
+- output value commitment
+- optionally, coin ciphertext,
+- optionally, contract address, if a contract received the original coin

 ## State management